nicolaspanel/djangularjs/README.md

 Since your Ansible configuration now contains encrypted files, you have to configure vagrant to ask you for the password before trying to provision your development environment.

-To do so, edit `Vagrantfile` and uncomment the line `ansible.ask_vault_pass = "true"`
+To do so, edit `Vagrantfile` and __uncomment the line__ `ansible.ask_vault_pass = "true"`

 You should now be able to run `@host $ vagrant provision`

 __Note__:
- - use `@host $ ansible-vault decrypt provisioning/group_vars/*` to decrypt
+ - Use `@host $ ansible-vault decrypt provisioning/group_vars/*` to decrypt
  - Once group variables file are encrypted they can be included into your [version control system](https://en.wikipedia.org/wiki/Revision_control)
- - During provisioning, ansible will create a file called `server/settings/conf.json`.:
+ - During provisioning, ansible will create a file called `server/settings/conf.json`:
-   - Make sure this file is ignored from your version control system.
+   - Make sure this file is ignored from your [version control system](https://en.wikipedia.org/wiki/Revision_control)
    - Don't update it.
+If your configuration change:
+     - Edit  `provisioning/group_vars/...` files
-If your configuration changed then edit  `provisioning/group_vars/...` files and run provisioning again using `@host $ vagrant provision`
+     - Run provisioning again using `@host $ vagrant provision`

 See following files for more information:
  - `provisioning/roles.yml`
  - `provisioning/group_vars/dev`
+ - `provisioning/roles/web-app-conf`
  - `server/settings/conf.json`
  - `server/settings/base.py`